Graphic Organizer Resources from TeachersFirst

 In the ClassroomInclude this video and these lesson plans with your current poetry unit.
 Engage students by creating a Padlet, reviewed here, to learn more about Carl Sandburg and other poets.
 In your Padlet, post links to poems to read and watch as they are read by poets and entertainers.
 Find some ideas and examples to use at the Archive of Recorded Literature, reviewed here.
 Encourage students to collaborate as they plan and create their own poetry by using a shared whiteboard tool such as Draw.Chat, reviewed here.
 Draw.Chat doesn't require registration, invite collaborators by sharing the link.
 Use the whiteboard to upload images, create graphic organizers, and brainstorm ideas for poems.
-Share your class's poetry using Synth, reviewed here.
-Synth is an audio podcasting tool that automatically creates podcasts with short segments of up to 256 seconds each.
+Share your class's poetry using PodcastGenerator, reviewed here, challenge students to create podcasts with short Twitter-like segments of up to 256 seconds each.

 Grades6 to 12